 Modern surgical procedures are generally safe, but there is still a potential risk of complications.

-Complications and risks associated with nose surgery include:
+Complications and risks associated with nasal surgery include:

-- Infection that may require antibiotics or in some cases, additional surgery
+- Infection which may require antibiotics or in some cases, additional surgery

-- Formation of a blood clot under the site of the incision and drainage may be required.
+- Formation of a blood clot under the site of the incision which then requires drainage

 - Bruising, pain and swelling around the incision and around the eyes

-- Itchy, unsightly and annoying scars known as hypertrophic and keloids scars, which form over the incision.
+- Itchy, unsightly and annoying scars known as hypertrophic and keloid scars, which form over the incision

-- Longer healing time, especially if you are a diabetic or smoke
+- Longer healing time, especially if you are a diabetic or a smoker

 - Wound edges may separate

-- Nausea and vomiting may occur for a short time following the general anaesthesic
+- Nausea and vomiting may occur for a short time following the general anaesthesia

-- Once the swelling and bruising subsides, you may experience an altered sensation to your nose
+- Once the swelling and bruising subsides, you may experience an altered sensation in your nose

 - Ongoing pain from the nasal bone